 4.1.14.1 Garbage, Recyclables, and Compostables Carts

 The Contractor shall provide a 20-, 35-, 64-, and 96-gallon Garbage Carts for the respective level of Garbage collection, 35-, 64-, and 96-gallon Carts for Recyclables collection, and 35-, 64-, and 96-gallon Compostables Carts for Compostables collection.
-All Carts used at the start of this Contract shall be new.
 All Carts shall be manufactured from a minimum of fifteen percent (15%) post-consumer recycled plastic, with a lid that will accommodate a label.
 Carts shall be provided to requesting Customers within seven (7) days of the Customer’s initial request.
-All Carts must have materials preparation instructions printed on a sticker on the lid.
-The City’s telephone (253-833-3333) and website contact information shall be embossed on all Carts.
-The City shall review and approve all stickers and embossing font size and placement prior to the Contractor ordering carts.

 All Contractor-provided Carts shall be maintained by the Contractor in good condition for material storage and handling; contain no jagged edges or holes; contain wheels or rollers for movement and be equipped with an anti-skid device or sufficient surface area on the bottom of the container to prevent unwanted movement.
 Carts shall contain instructions for proper use, including any Customer actions that would void manufacture warranties (such as placement of hot ashes in the container causing the container to melt), and procedures to follow to minimize potential fire problems.